Québec City's Countryside

 The region has an abundance of exceptional heritage and natural attractions.
 Travel along Route de la Nouvelle-France (New France Route), a historical journey through fascinating cultural, heritage, and agrotourist sites, including Sainte-Anne-de-Beaupré Shrine, a famous pilgrimage destination.
 The landscape of Côte-de-Beaupré is caracterized by the St. Lawrence River, the Laurentian Mountains, waterfalls and canyons.
 You can practice a number of outdoor recreational activities near Mont-Sainte-Anne.

-Jacques-Cartier: A Breath of Fresh Air
+La Jacques-Cartier: A Breath of Fresh Air

-The mountains and forests of the Jacques-Cartier area make it a real recreational paradise in every season.
+The mountains and forests of La Jacques-Cartier area make it a real recreational paradise in every season.
 Here, we turn off our cell phones and take in spectacular landscapes: sprawling mountains, rivers and lakes abound!
-The national park, the Réserve faunique des Laurentides and the Station touristique Stoneham are just a few
+The national park, the Réserve faunique des Laurentides and the Station touristique Stoneham are just a few of its attractions for nature-lovers.

 Portneuf: A Natural Way to Relax